 How David Webb Elevated Jewelry into Art

-Webb’s enchanting jewelry designs were informed by a deep love for visual art and history, writes the author of the definitive monograph on the designer.
+David Webb jewelry designs were informed by a deep love for visual art and history, writes the author of the definitive monograph on the designer.
+This summer, the 'Mavericks on Madison Avenue' exhibition offers an up-close look at the enduring legacy of this iconic American designer.

-Webb’s enchanting jewelry designs were informed by a deep love for visual art and history, writes the author of the definitive monograph on the designer.
+David Webb jewelry designs were informed by a deep love for visual art and history, writes the author of the definitive monograph on the designer.
+This summer, the 'Mavericks on Madison Avenue' exhibition offers an up-close look at the enduring legacy of this iconic American designer.

 D avid Webb was a time traveler.
-Through his weekly strolls in New York City to the Metropolitan Museum of Art, visits to art galleries and prowling the city’s Fourth Avenue rare book stores and antique shops, the jewelry designer became an itinerant denizen of the arts of other cultures and faraway lands.
-This is also when he began building his reference library and collecting the Regency furniture and Chinese decorative arts with which he decorated his homes.
-He was especially drawn to ancient jade, which often formed the basis for his one-of-a-kind cuffs, sautoirs or striking neck collars, such as the Martha Graham Double Dragon Necklace, 1972, with its two large jade plaques.
+Through his weekly strolls in New York City, he became an itinerant denizen of the arts of other cultures and faraway lands.
+He enjoyed visiting the Metropolitan Museum of Art, art galleries and browsing Fourth Avenue rare book stores and antique shops.
+This is also when he began building his reference library.
+Webb collected Regency furniture and Chinese decorative arts with which he decorated his homes.
+He was especially drawn to ancient jade when creating his designs.
+The Martha Graham Double Dragon Necklace created in 1972 had two large jade plaques.
 He was a cultured man who took comfort in looking back to history for design ideas.

-Ancient Greek hammered gold, Etruscan granulation, Mayan iconography, the controlled contours of the Art Deco and modernist architecture were all filtered through David Webb’s innate sense of design and passion for art.
+His jewelry took inspiration from Ancient Greek hammered gold, Etruscan granulation, Mayan iconography, the controlled contours of the Art Deco and modernist architecture.
+David Webb had an innate sense of design and passion for art.
 As he once said, “I had a tremendous feeling for art in me.”

-It was that reverence for art that propelled Webb to make jewelry that he hoped would be museum worthy.
-In the only article he wrote, “Why Not Hang Gems?” in 1963, he reasoned that jewelry should be shown in museums, alongside other artworks.
-To that end, he schooled himself with such books as Greek Gold: Jewelry from the Age of Alexander, The Splendor of Scythian Art, Art Treasures of Turkey, Orders and Decorations, 5,000 Years of Chinese Jade.
+Webb created jewelry he hoped would be museum worthy.
+In 1963, he penned an article titled “Why Not Hang Gems?” in which he reasoned that jewelry should be shown in museums alongside other artworks.
+Largely self-taught, Webb immersed himself in books.
+He was particularly inspired by Greek Gold: Jewelry from the Age of Alexander, The Splendor of Scythian Art, Art Treasures of Turkey, Orders and Decorations, and 5,000 Years of Chinese Jade.
 Each was a journey to another time and place, and each served to educate Webb’s eager mind.
 Eclecticism was his coin of the realm.
-He collected books for seamen, the Encyclopedia of Knots and Fancy Rope Work; for botanists, Great Flower Books 1700–1900; even for children, The Big Book of Wild Animals.
-Many of the various objets d’art that he made in 1966 for a charity art exhibition, held under the patronage of the Duchess of Windsor, were inspired by his book on the famous Green Vault in Dresden.
+He collected books for sailors, the Encyclopedia of Knots and Fancy Rope Work; for botanists, Great Flower Books 1700–1900; even for children, The Big Book of Wild Animals.
+Many of the various objets d’art that he made in 1966 for a charity art exhibition under the patronage of the Duchess of Windsor, were inspired by his book on the famous Green Vault in Dresden.

 A spread from the author's monograph on David Webb illustrates how the designer’s Martha Graham Double Dragon Necklace was inspired by jade jewelry.